 Many nocturnal bugs like moths use the light of the moon and stars to navigate and are also attracted to infrared light.
 Yes, the same infrared light that your cameras use to illuminate things outside at night.

-So, as long as the infrared LEDs are enabled on your camera, you are going to have problems with attracting bugs, and therefore, the spiders that eat them.
+So, as long as the infrared LEDs are enabled on your security camera system, you are going to have problems with attracting bugs, and therefore, the spiders that eat them.

 Couple that with most cameras being sheltered under eaves from rain with handy places to attach a web, and you’ve got a dandy place for a spider to set up shop.